Monster-ZeroX/Simple-Virus-Collection/README.md

 ### Disclaimer
 This repository is one of the few malware collections on GitHub.
 Almost every sample here is **malicious** so I strongly recommend you to neither open these files on real hardware, nor misuse the malware to *prank* your friends.
-**I am not responsible for any damage caused by the malware inside my repository and your negligence in general.**
+**I am not responsible for any damage caused by the virus inside my repository and your negligence in general.**

 1. Disable Internet Permanently
-This code will disable the internet connectivity permanently.
+This code will disable the internet connectivity permanently.<br />

 2. Delete Key Registry Files
-This will delete key registry files, then loops a message.
+This will delete key registry files, then loops a message.<br />

 4. Popping CD Drives
-This will make the CD drives constantly pop out.
+This will make the CD drives constantly pop out.<br />

 5. Endless Enter
-This will make the enter button pressed continuously.
+This will make the enter button pressed continuously.<br />

 6. Application Bomber
-It will start to open different applications repeatedly which will affect the system’s performance.
+It will start to open different applications repeatedly which will affect the system’s performance.<br />

 7.Folder Flooder
-This will create unlimited no. of folders.
+This will create unlimited no. of folders.<br />

 8.User Account Flooder
-This will create large no. of the user account on one’s PC and goes on.
+This will create large no. of the user account on one’s PC and goes on.<br />

 9.Process Creator
-This will create unlimited background processes.
+This will create unlimited background processes.<br />

 10.Windows Killer
-This will delete your whole C:\ drive and it really unrecoverable.
+This will delete your whole C:\ drive and it really unrecoverable.<br />

 10+.
 Anti Virus Disabler
-This will disable any antivirus installed on the system.
+This will disable any antivirus installed on the system.<br />